Wins1ey/LAST/README.md

 ## Getting Started

+There are example Lua Auto Splitters, Split Files and Themes in the [LAST-Extras](https://github.com/Wins1ey/LAST-Extras) repo.
 1. Launch LAST by executing the compiled binary. `./LAST`
 2. When first launched, LAST will create the `.last/` directory in your home directory.
-Auto splitters, splits and themes go in their respective folders inside.
+Auto Splitters, Splits and Themes go in their respective folders inside.
 3. The initial window is undecorated, but you can toggle window decorations by pressing the right Control key.
 4. Control the timer using the following key presses: